fcrepo/fcrepo.github.io/README.md

 Hosted at <https://fcrepo.github.io> but also available at the CNAME <https://fedora.info>

-THe content is comprised from several GitHub projects
+The content is comprised from several GitHub projects

  * https://github.com/fcrepo-exts/fcrepo-extra-ontologies
  * https://github.com/fcrepo/ontology